Facts About Back Pain

 The Objective information is the fact based and measurable information we can collect through a series of tests.
 The first of these tests is postural assessment.
 Is the patient’s body in good postural alignment or is there a glaringly obvious postural dysfunction that we can see straight away?
 This can then be followed by joint and muscle assessment and testing.

-Studies show that most back-pain cases are non-serious and are treatable through physical therapy treatment, corrective exercise and lifestyle change.
+Studies show that most back-pain cases are non-serious and are treatable through postural and injury therapy treatment, corrective exercise and lifestyle change.
 The serious cases such as herniated disk, spinal fracture, hereditary conditions and degenerative back disorders will be referred to the appropriate medical practitioners.

 Treatment for these non-serious cases are often a combination of techniques including Myofascial Release, Trigger Point Therapy, Soft Tissue Release, Joint Mobilisation and Soft Tissue Mobilisation to name a few.
 The most immediate of these treatments is Myofascial Release (MFR)

 Myofascial Release is a safe and very effective hands-on technique that involves applying sustained pressure into the Myofascial Tissues.
 Rather than target individual muscles, Myofascial Release works more as an overall release of muscles and tissue in the treatment area, promoting joint mobility and freeing up those restricted muscles.
 It is a one-on-one, hour-long treatment where each patient is assessed on a uniquely individual basis and the treatment is performed directly on skin without oils, creams or machinery.
 This enables the therapist to accurately detect problems and to apply the appropriate amount of sustained pressure to facilitate release in the problematic area.
 It is not a painful treatment, but the patient can feel a slight level of discomfort as the pressure is applied, similar to that of a slow deep tissue massage.